alexkahan/sportrefpy/README.md

 spurs.coaches_all_time_data('Gregg Popovich')
 ```

-## Get roster for a given season (Pandas DataFrame)
+## Get roster for a given season
 ```python
 from sportrefpy.nba.team import NBAFranchise

 warriors = NBAFranchise('GSW')
 warriors.roster(2016)
 ```
-- use the integer for the year the season ends in.
+- use integer year that season ends in.
 This example returns the 2015-16 Golden State Warriors.